 Seeing wild animals is always fun.
 A zoo visit is a perfect way to help the kids blow off some steam after a long week at school.
 As kids love animals, they will enjoy feeding and learning new things about different zoo animals.
 In addition to spending some time with the family, visiting the zoo brings you closer to nature.
 We all need some time to connect with nature, especially since brick and mortar is all we see through the week.

 How about drawing some portraits with the kids this weekend?
 Kids like anything that has to do with the arts and drawing is sure going to pique their interest.
 You don’t have to be good at drawing to do this.
 Get some drawing paper, pencils, tape, glue, markers, and crayons and you are set.
 My boys enjoy this activity and always try to get me to draw with them.
 The fun part is when you and the kids laugh at how bad of an artist you are.
 An activity like this is simple, fun, and encourages the kids’ creative side.
 After this, you can pin the kids’ art on the refrigerator.

 Board games are a classic family activity.
 Monopoly, Scrabble and other board games were created for moments like these.
 It’s breathless excitement for the kids, and you don’t have to spend a lot for a night like this.
+Role-playing games such as Dungeons & Dragons could be considered among the best choices when discussing board or tabletop games.
+These games could be strategic and popular among children since they can be played with family and friends.
 Kids nowadays are caught up in the console world with all kinds of gadgets competing for their attention.
 Board games are a great way to draw them away from devices.
 Play board games on the weekend and have the rule to put down all devices when playing.